alextsfox/academic-kickstart/content/authors/admin/_index.md

 bio: PhD student in Hydrologic Science.
 I study technology and models needed to measure ecosystem function, and how to scale between individual plants and whole ecosystem behavior.

 interests:
-- Hydrology
-- Sustainable Agriculture
-- Biophysics
+- Watershed and eco-hydrology
 - Ecoinformatics
-- Fluxin' Around
+- Data science
-- Falling off of bicycles
+- Bouldering, and falling off of bicycles

 education:
   courses:
-  - course: PhD student in Hydrology (current)
+  - course: PhD candidate in Hydrologic Science (current)
     institution: University of Wyoming
     # year: 2012
   - course: BA in Physics and Mathematics